-Everything you need to know about the Major Lines
+All you need to know about the Major Lines in Palm Reading

 Each of the 3 Major Lines contains what we call “variations” in the science of Palmistry.
 The characteristics of each type of variation contained within, denotes a different quality of what that specific Major Line represents in your life.

 For example, having a “long and deep” Life Line represents a much different meaning than if you have a “short and faint” Life Line.
 We dive into this here, and will attempt to include as many of the variations of each of the three Major Lines as we can!
 So, below you will find an outline of variations for these 3 major lines, and their interpretations.

 Remember, if you have any additional variations, creases or markings on any of these lines (or in between) that aren’t listed, be sure to check out our articles on palmistry markings and palm mount meaning and how they affect each and every line in their own way.

 It is important to also keep in mind that you may have a combination of variations in each line – these different combinations can then be interpreted to understand the complete meaning of your line.

 As much as this is one of the most asked about lines in Palmistry from those seeking guidance, it must be noted that this does not simply denote how long your life will be.
 It reflects health and energy, any major life changes, and how well you recover from the hardships endured in life.